michalleptuch/ink-workspace/PRIVACY.md

 # Privacy policy

 Ink Workspace does not collect or send:
-- personal user data
+- personal user data,
-- files from local device
+- files and folders from local device (including recent files),
+- device information,
-- captured screens or app windows saved as videos
+- captured screens or app windows saved as videos,
-- audio from microphone
-- content from clipboard
+- content from clipboard,
-- taken screenshots.
+- taken screenshots,
+- emails, calendars and contacts.

 Ink Workspace collects:
-- information about installed apps from the Microsoft Store
+- data about installed apps from the Microsoft Store (including Android apps),
-- information about classic apps added by user in app
+- data about installed classic apps.
-- information entered in Sketchpad area.

 Ink Workspace collects and sends:
 - anonymous information about crashes and hangs.

 The publisher can modify or update this privacy policy.
 Users should review this privacy policy periodically.

-Last modified: **August 28, 2022**.
+Last modified: **February 19, 2023**.